California medical care for uninsured and free health insurance.

 Breast and Cervical Cancer Treatment Program/BCCTP - Can help arrange for the cancer treatment for women diagnosed with cervical or breast cancer.
 It can provide for no-cost Medi-Cal coverage for the duration of a patient’s cancer treatment.
 Call 800-824-0088

 California Children's Services can coordinate healthcare for eligible children with certain health problems or diseases.
 While the details will change over time, almost 20 different categories of health issues qualify.
-The program can pay for hospital stays, doctor visits and care, tests, surgery, physical therapy, x-rays, and medical equipment or supplies.
+The program can pay for hospital stays, doctor visits and care, tests, surgery, physical therapy, x-rays, health insurance plan deductibles and medical equipment or supplies.
 916-327-1400

 Camarillo Care-A-Van operates in the Woodland Hills.
 The service arranges for the door-to-door transportation for non-emergency medical appointments, Adult Day Services, senior programs, and to Kaiser Hospital.
 805-388-2529